waleedfarraj/reading-notes/class08.md

 - many designs still try to let the user know what the site is about within the top 570- 600 pixels, as well as hint at more content below this point.
 But do not try to cram too much into that top area.
--  and again there is fixed with layouts and liquid width layouts
+-  and again there is fixed with layouts and liquid width layouts .baiscally you can have more control in fixed layouts  and you have more fluidity in liquid layouts but not as much control whcich can make the page look clunky at times .
+-Grids set consistent proportions and spaces between items which helps to create a professional looking design.